nbostech/wavelabs-client-api/README.md

 ## To-Do

- Need to add test cases.
-And continuous changes will be made based on Wavelabs Server API architecture.
-There are other modules will come soon:
+ 1. Need to add test cases.
+ 2. And continuous changes will be made based on Wavelabs Server API architecture.
+ 3. There are other modules will come soon:

-     1. Tenant Module
+     a).
+Tenant Module
-     2. Entity Authorization
+     b).
+Entity Authorization
-     3. Payment Module
+     c).
+Payment Module

 ## Development